allaboutduncan/clu-docs/docs/features/app-settings/logs.md

 ### Folder Monitoring Logs

-If you are using [folder monitoring](../features/folder-monitoring/index.md "Folder Monitoring"), you will see log messages related to the files being monitored.
+If you are using [folder monitoring](../folder-monitoring/index.md "Folder Monitoring"), you will see log messages related to the files being monitored and downloaded in the "Monitor Logs" tab.

 ### Debug Logging

 Debug logging provides more detailed information about the app's internal state and can be helpful for debugging and understanding what the app is doing.

-This can be enabled by visiting the [System Settings](system-settings.md#logging-debugging "System Settings") page and enabling the `Debug Logging` option.
+This can be enabled by visiting the [System Settings](../app-settings/system-settings.md#logging-debugging "System Settings") page and enabling the `Debug Logging` option.

 This will show any log messages at the DEBUG level or higher.